 4. What are the most family-friendly things to do in London?

 Many of London’s most famous landmarks are fantastic learning opportunities for young children, offering interactive exhibits and activities intended for youngsters.
 There are also plenty of entertainment and leisure complexes in the city, offering everything from the latest movies to ten pin bowling and laser tag.

 England’s capital is known for its quirkiness, with plenty of unusual things to do.
 This means that those seeking more alternative activities will not be found wanting.
-Amongst other things, the London offers axe throwing, indoor skydiving, craft ale tasting and ghost tours.
-The more adventurous can even go kayaking on the thames and silent discos are the perfect late-night attractions activity with a difference.
+Amongst other things, London offers axe throwing, indoor skydiving, craft ale tasting, and ghost tours.
+The more adventurous can even go kayaking on the Thames and silent discos are the perfect late-night attractions activity with a difference.